4.10.9 Workpaper System and Case File Assembly

 • Streamline the audit process

-• Allow audit steps to be added, modified or eliminated
+• Allow audit steps tailored to specific audit issues to be added

 Administrative Lead Sheets

-1. Administrative lead sheets address the administrative items requiring comment by the examiner (e.g., initial interview, required filing checks and minimum income probes).
+1. Administrative lead sheets address the administrative items requiring action and comment by the examiner (e.g., audit plan, initial discussion, required filing checks (RFC), minimum income probes (MIP)).
 They are also used as guides to assist the examiner with properly completing the audit.
+Administrative lead sheets are mandatory and are generally applicable to all income tax cases.

 Caution: